zowe/zlux-build/README.md

 This flag is set in the following manner: -D [flag]=[value] The script logic only looks for the two option flags to be set, the value does not matter.

+To build zlux-core with multiple pull request edit the Jenkinsfile to point to the pull request you want to build with.
+There should be a map call zluxParameters with keys and values, just add the pull request number to the value of the key you want.
+If the value is empty it will default to staging.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies this distribution, and is available at https://www.eclipse.org/legal/epl-v20.html